5qc/5qc/README.md

 # Welcome!
 Hello there 👋!
-I'm Ro, the person that contributes nothing to the internet.
+I'm Ro, and I contributes nothing to the internet.
 I code basically everyday, from personal projects, to public projects, to repositories, basically everything I do.

-I have made a number of websites, all of which you can find [here](https://5qc.github.io/website-list.txt).
+I have made a number of websites, all of which you can find [here](https://5qc.github.io/website-list.txt) (rarely gets updated).
 I also have a number of websites and projects coming soon to a domain near you.
-I'm also currently working on a hub for all of my coding projects (+ a coding blog).
+If you want to see my hub where I put some of my coding projects, see [here](//www.roc0ast3r.dev).

 I have no idea what else to put on this readme, so I guess enjoy looking at my terrible code and improve them while you like, I don't know.